farm-ng/amiga-dev-kit/website/docs/concepts/transforms_and_poses/README.md

 `w` represents the scalar (or real) part of the rotation and `x`, `y`, and `z` are the vector (or imaginary) parts.

-Quaternions an alternative to other methods like Euler angles or rotation matrices.
+Quaternions are an alternative to other methods like Euler angles or rotation matrices.
 Quaternions are particularly useful because they are compact, avoid certain problems like gimbal lock, and can be more computationally efficient.